 - Cook the noodles.
 Bring a large pot of salted water to a boil.
 Cook vermicelli noodles according to package instructions.
 Drain, rinse with cold water, and let cool completely.

 - Start cooking the fish.
-In a large pan, heat 1 tbsp oil over medium heat.
+In a large pan, heat 1 tablespoon oil over medium heat.
 Cook onion until softened, about 3 minutes.
 Season lightly with salt.

 - Push the onions to the edge of skillet and turn the heat to high.
 Add the fish and green onion, cooking for 3-4 minutes each side or until opaque and flakey.